 Paper towels, toilet paper and household cleaning products containing PFAS chemicals may be causing serious health problems for millions of Americans.
-If you've developed cancer, thyroid disease, or other medical conditions after using contaminated products, you may qualify for financial compensation through a PFAS lawsuit.
+If you've developed cancer or thyroid disease after using contaminated products, you may qualify for financial compensation through a PFAS lawsuit.

 Per- and polyfluoroalkyl substances (PFAS) are synthetic chemicals manufacturers add to consumer products for water and grease resistance.
 These toxic compounds persist in the human body and environment indefinitely, earning the designation "forever chemicals."